 Finishing at Putney Bridge Station (+¼ km)

-- If the subway is open go through it and keep ahead along a short street (Willow Bank).
+- On the other side of the underpass keep ahead along a short street (Willow Bank).
 At the end veer left and then right into Ranelagh Gardens, with the Eight Bells pub just off to the left.
 Turn left in front of the railway bridge to find the entrance to Putney Bridge station.

-Alternatively, simply cross the A219 at the pedestrian lights and go along Gonville Street to the station, which you can see at the far end.
+If you crossed the A219 at the pedestrian lights simply go along Gonville Street to the station, which you can see at the far end.

 Finishing at Putney Station (+1 km)